Eventuous/docs/content/docs/persistence/event-store.md

 The `IEventStore` interface inherits from `IEventReader` and `IEventWriter` interfaces.
 Each of those interfaces is focused on one specific task - reading events from streams, and appending events to streams.
 This separation is necessary for scenarios when you only need, for example, to read events from a specific store, but not to append them.
 In such case, you'd want to use the `IEventReader` interface only.

-We have two implementations of event store:
-- `EsdbEventStore` which uses [EventStoreDB](https://eventstore.com) - the default event store.
-- `ElasticEventStore` which uses [Elasticsearch](https://www.elastic.co/products/elasticsearch) - it doesn't support subscriptions, so the intended use is for archive purposes.
-- In-memory store in the test project
+Eventuous has several implementations of event store abstraction, you can find them in the [infrastructure]({{< ref "infra" >}}) section.
+The default implementation is `EsdbEventStore`, which uses [EventStoreDB](https://eventstore.com) as the event store.
+It's a great product, and we're happy to provide first-class support for it.
+It's also a great product for learning about Event Sourcing and CQRS.

+In addition, Eventuous has an in-memory event store, which is mostly used for testing purposes.
+It's not recommended to use it in production, as it doesn't provide any persistence guarantees.

 ### Primitives